AUTH-ACN-Workshop/containerized-app-on-azure/assignment-0-configure-environment.md

 ---

 ## ✅ Step 0: Navigate to This Repository
 You are already here!
-This is the starter repo containing a simple Python web app using Flask.
+This is the starter repo containing the instructions for this workshop.

 ## ✅ Step 1: Create a GitHub Account